alefadonis/AlefAdonis/README.md

-If you think this Github is a complementation of my CV, you are partially right.
-I just put here all the things that I am working with and it's cool to share.
+If you have any ideas that can help evolve my projects, please, do not hesitate to collaborate!
+I am always trying to expand my knowledge and to participate in the Open Source Community!

 ### Hello and Welcome to My GitHub 👋